ng-icons/ng-icons/packages/cryptocurrency-icons/README.md

 | 13.x.x          | 13.x.x - 17.x.x |
 | 14.x.x          | 17.x.x - 22.x.x |

-> Note: Ng Icons relies on modern browser features and is designed to work on evergreen browsers.
+> **Note**: Ng Icons relies on modern browser features and is designed to work on evergreen browsers.
 We do not support older browsers such as IE11.

 ## Installation